About the Department

 Learn more about what each of our 12 divisions is doing to advance diagnosis, treatments and outcomes in that area.
 Start on the Divisions page.

-Or, make an appointment to see a physician today – go straight to DukeMedicine.org to find the right physician.
+Or, make an appointment to see a physician today – go straight to DukeHealth.org to find the right physician.

 The Department of Medicine is an important driver of the research enterprise at Duke University.
-Our faculty receive more funding, and publish more research articles, than other departments in the School of Medicine, while at the same time partnering with investigators across the institution.
+Our faculty receive more funding, and publish more research articles, compared to other departments in the School of Medicine, while at the same time partnering with investigators across the institution.
+In U.S. News & World Report’s 2023 America’s Best Graduate Schools edition, Duke University School of Medicine received top marks in research at No. 6.

-Our faculty are also leaders of major institutional centers and grants, including the Duke Clinical Research Institute, Duke Global Health Institute, Duke Human Vaccine Institute, Duke Center for Applied Genomics & Precision Medicine, and the Duke Clinical and Translational Science Award.
+Our faculty are also leaders of major institutional centers and grants, including the Duke Clinical Research Institute, Duke Global Health Institute, Duke Human Vaccine Institute, and the Duke Clinical and Translational Science Award.

 The Department offers competitive training programs that identify and mentor the next generation of physicians and physician-scientists.
-Whether in the intensive internal medicine residency program or one of 12 fellowship programs, our trainees work side-by-side with our faculty and clinical investigators.
+Whether in the intensive internal medicine residency program, which ranked No. 5 in U.S. News and World Report's 2023 America's Best Graduate Schools edition, or one of 12 fellowship programs, our trainees work side-by-side with our faculty and clinical investigators.

 Learn more in the Education and Training section, and see how you can participate in specialized programs for global health, ambulatory care leadership, health care leadership and clinician-investigator pathways.